Marine Strandings Network

 Cornwall Wildlife Trust's Marine Strandings Network is the licensed recorder for all marine strandings in Cornwall.

-The Marine Strandings Network is a flagship project of Cornwall Wildlife Trust and has been recording and monitoring dead marine wildlife strandings in Cornwall and the Isles of Scilly for over 25 years.
+The Marine Strandings Network is a flagship project of Cornwall Wildlife Trust and has been recording and monitoring dead marine wildlife strandings in Cornwall and the Isles of Scilly for 20 years.
 We work in partnership with the Cetacean Strandings Investigation Progamme (DEFRA Funded) and University of Exeter to lead on marine strandings work for Cornwall.

 We train and support a team of over 150 volunteers who man the dedicated Strandings Hotline and record all reported strandings of marine organisms on Cornwall's coastline.
 The army of MSN Volunteers record and photograph all stranded dolphins, whales and porpoises (collectively known as cetaceans) as well as seals, basking sharks and turtles, and facilitate post mortem examinations of suitable animals to determine causes of death.
 This gives us an understanding of the threats marine wildlife are facing, so we can campaign for changes to manage and mitigate these threats.

 Recording stranded animals provides us with information about the marine environment and the health of marine creatures.
 This information is vital in helping us to conserve wildlife and cannot be learnt from studying live animals.